Implementing low-latency shared/exclusive mode audio output/duplex

 The minimum achievable audio latency at a given period size is achieved by having 2 periods of total capture/playback buffering between hardware and a app (RtApiAlsa, JACK2, or PipeWire).

-• If an audio daemon mixes audio from multiple apps, it can only avoid adding latency if there is no buffering (but instead synchronous execution) between the daemon and apps.
+- If an audio daemon mixes audio from multiple apps, it can only avoid adding latency if there is no buffering (but instead synchronous execution) between the daemon and apps.
 JACK2 in synchronous mode and PipeWire support this, but pipewire-alsa fails this test by default, so ALSA is not a zero-latency way of talking to PipeWire.

-For duplex streams, the total round-trip (microphone-to-speaker) latency of a duplex stream is N periods (the maximum amount of buffered audio in the output buffer).
-N is always ≥ 2 and almost always an integer.
+For duplex streams, the total round-trip (microphone-to-speaker) latency of a duplex stream is N

-For capture and duplex streams, there are 0 to 1 periods of capture (microphone-to-screen) latency (since microphone input can occur at any time, but is always processed at period boundaries).
+periods of capture (microphone-to-screen) latency (since microphone input can occur at any time, but is always processed at period boundaries).

-For playback and duplex streams, there are N-1 to N periods of playback (keyboard-to-speaker) latency (since keyboard input can occur at any point, but is always converted into audio at period boundaries).
+periods of playback (keyboard-to-speaker) latency (since keyboard input can occur at any point, but is always converted into audio at period boundaries).

 These values only include delay caused by audio buffers, and exclude extra latency in the input stack, display stack, sound drivers, resamplers, or ADC/DAC.